kanaria69/Mainecoco/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Want to hear a chimney joke?
+Got stacks of em!
+First one's on the house